tinzzyli/BulletArm/README.md

 This repo is modified based on BulletArm for adversarial attacks.
-Most modifications is made in sensor.py.
+Most modifications are made in sensor.py.